-Do you agree to receive the market sounding, which means that you will receive information that [INVESTMENT FIRM] considers to be inside information according to Article 11(7) of Regulation (EU) No 596/2014?
-You need to make your own assessment as to whether you are in possession of inside information and at which point you cease to be in possession of such inside information.
+You will receive information that [INVESTMENT FIRM] considers to be inside information within the meaning of Regulation (EU) 596/2014, Market Abuse Regulation ("MAR").
+According to Article 11(7) of Regulation (EU) No 596/2014 you need to make your own assessment as to whether you are in possession of inside information and at which point you cease to be in possession of such inside information.

 We estimate that the information will cease to be inside information by [TIME and DATE].
 The factors that may alter the estimation are [market movements, [•], [•]].
 You will be informed of any change in this estimation by recorded telephone/e-mail as soon as possible.